61131/nginx-http-est/README.md

 The following limitations are noted with respect to this EST server implementation:

 * The EST server does not support Transport Layer Security Secure Remote Password (TLS-SRP) for certificate-less TLS mutual authentication.
-* The EST server does not (yet) implement proof-of-possession (POP) using TLS session-specific information.
-The implementation of this functionality is however in progress.
 * The EST server does not (yet) validate Subject field and SubjectAltName extension within certificate signing requests submitted for re-enrollment.
 This is primarily due to the limited meta-data persistence associated with certificate generation and renewal.

 ## References